 Well, there's more to it than that, and it's important to know how to keep yourself and your family safe whilst waiting for assistance to arrive or while fixing the problem yourself.

 As with many things in life, preparation is the key.
-Breaking down in your car can be scary and frustrating, especially if you are travelling with young children, but a little forward planning can ensure that you're not left (quite literally) in the dark.
+Breaking down in your car can be scary and frustrating, especially if you're travelling with young children, but a little forward planning can ensure that you're not left (quite literally) in the dark.

 Make sure that basic maintenance on your vehicle is up to date.
 Check the oil and water regularly and keep an eye on your tyre tread.
 The legal minimum is 1.6mm but ideally the tread should be 3mm.

-If you don't know your dipstick from your drive shaft, get learning with our guide to basic car maintenance.
+If you don't know your dipstick from your drive shaft, get learning with our essential motoring checklist.
 Simple checks are more straightforward than you might think, whereas refusing to peek underneath your car bonnet could lead to a lot of trouble.

 There are extra cold weather checks that could help prevent a breakdown.
 Our guide to winter driving shows the specific things you need to know as the nights draw in, and how you should adjust your driving to suit the wintry conditions.